Legoclones/password-cracking/README.md

 5. **Optional** - If possible, use a specialized wordlist that matches the target
 6. Incremental ASCII

-**All times are based off of my personal computer's specs.
+**Based off of my personal computer's specs.
 I have an i7-10510U processor (8 processing threads, 1.80 GHz base processing speed), 12 GB of RAM, and a Solid State Drive.
 These times were also computed with no/few other programs running.*

 ## How to Compile Wordlists
-### General Wordlists
 * Make sure John the Ripper and perl are installed
 * Edit the john.conf file and insert the rules found in johnrules.rul

+### General Wordlists
 * To produce crackStation.txt
     * Download crackStation.txt from [crackstation.net](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm)
     * Depending on download and file read/write speeds, this can take approximately 20 minutes
 * To produce dictionaryRules.txt
     * Using dictionary.txt, run the command `john --wordlist=dictionary.txt --rules=personalDictionary --stdout > dictionaryRules1.txt`
-    * To eliminate all passwords over 10 and under 6 characters, run the command `perl -lne 'length()<11 && length()>5 && print' dictionaryRules1.txt > dictionaryRules.txt; rm dictionaryRules1.txt` (92% of passwords are between 6-10 characters in length).
+    * To eliminate all passwords over 10 and under 6 characters, run the command `perl -lne 'length()<11 && length()>5 && print' dictionaryRules1.txt > dictionaryRules.txt; rm dictionaryRules1.txt`.
 This cuts down the wordlist by 9 GB.
     * This takes around 40 minutes.

 ### Specialized Wordlists
 * To produce starTrek.txt, run these commands.
-This takes around 5 minutes.
+This should take only a few seconds.
-    * `john --wordlist=starTrekBase.txt --rules=personalDictionary --stdout > st1; john --wordlist=starTrekBase.txt --rules=personalSymbols --stdout > st2; cat starTrekBase.txt st1 st2 > starTrek1.txt; rm st1 st2; perl -lne 'length()>5 && length()<21 && print' starTrek1.txt > starTrek2.txt; rm starTrek1.txt; sort starTrek2.txt > st1; uniq st1 > starTrek.txt; rm st1 starTrek2.txt;`
+    * `john --wordlist=wordlistBases/starTrekBase.txt --rules=personalDictionary --stdout > starTrek1.txt; perl -lne 'length()>5 && length()<11 && print' starTrek1.txt > starTrek2.txt; sort starTrek2.txt > st1; uniq st1 > starTrek.txt; rm st1 starTrek1.txt starTrek2.txt;`
 * To produce starWars.txt, run these commands.
-This takes around 5 minutes.
+This should take only a few seconds.
-    * `john --wordlist=starWarsBase.txt --rules=personalDictionary --stdout > sw1; john --wordlist=starWarsBase.txt --rules=personalSymbols --stdout > sw2; cat starWarsBase.txt sw1 sw2 > starWars1.txt; rm sw1 sw2; perl -lne 'length()>5 && length()<21 && print' starWars1.txt > starWars2.txt; rm starWars1.txt; sort starWars2.txt > sw1; uniq sw1 > starWars.txt; rm sw1 starWars2.txt;`
+    * `john --wordlist=wordlistBases/starWarsBase.txt --rules=personalDictionary --stdout > starWars1.txt; perl -lne 'length()>5 && length()<11 && print' starWars1.txt > starWars2.txt; sort starWars2.txt > sw1; uniq sw1 > starWars.txt; rm sw1 starWars1.txt starWars2.txt;`
 * To produce harryPotter.txt, run these commands.
-This takes around ?? minutes.
+This should take only a few seconds.
-    * `john --wordlist=harryPotterBase.txt --rules=personalDictionary --stdout > hp1; john --wordlist=harryPotterBase.txt --rules=personalSymbols --stdout > hp2; cat harryPotterBase.txt hp1 hp2 > harryPotter1.txt; rm hp1 hp2; perl -lne 'length()>5 && length()<21 && print' harryPotter1.txt > harryPotter2.txt; rm harryPotter1.txt; sort harryPotter2.txt > hp1; uniq hp1 > harryPotter.txt; rm hp1 harryPotter2.txt;`
+    * `john --wordlist=wordlistBases/harryPotterBase.txt --rules=personalDictionary --stdout > harryPotter1.txt; perl -lne 'length()>5 && length()<11 && print' harryPotter1.txt > harryPotter2.txt; sort harryPotter2.txt > hp1; uniq hp1 > harryPotter.txt; rm hp1 harryPotter1.txt harryPotter2.txt;`
-* To produce usLocations.txt, run these commands.
-This takes around ?? minutes.
-    * `john --wordlist=usLocationsBase.txt --rules=personalDictionary --stdout > usl1; john --wordlist=usLocationsBase.txt --rules=personalSymbols --stdout > usl2; cat usLocationsBase.txt usl1 usl2 > usLocations1.txt; rm usl1 usl2; perl -lne 'length()>5 && length()<21 && print' usLocations1.txt > usLocations2.txt; rm usLocations1.txt; sort usLocations2.txt > usl1; uniq usl1 > usLocations.txt; rm usl1 usLocations2.txt;`
-* To produce canadianLocations.txt, run these commands.
-This takes around ?? minutes.
+* To produce usaCanLocations.txt, run these commands.
+This should take only a few minutes.
-    * `john --wordlist=canadianLocationsBase.txt --rules=personalDictionary --stdout > cl1; john --wordlist=canadianLocationsBase.txt --rules=personalSymbols --stdout > cl2; cat canadianLocationsBase.txt cl1 cl2 > canadianLocations1.txt; rm cl1 cl2; perl -lne 'length()>5 && length()<21 && print' canadianLocations1.txt > canadianLocations2.txt; rm canadianLocations1.txt; sort canadianLocations2.txt > cl1; uniq cl1 > canadianLocations.txt; rm cl1 canadianLocations2.txt;`
+    * `john --wordlist=wordlistBases/usaCanLocationsBase.txt --rules=personalDictionary --stdout > usaCanLocations1.txt; perl -lne 'length()>5 && length()<11 && print' usaCanLocations1.txt > usaCanLocations2.txt; sort usaCanLocations2.txt > uc1; uniq uc1 > usaCanLocations.txt; rm uc1 usaCanLocations1.txt usaCanLocations2.txt;`

 ## Individualized Wordlists
 The point of list of details is to find words that aren't on my wordlist, or uncommon words/phrases